 In order to make AI a true saver, DevOps automation must be more accessible.
-AI should be aware and have more control on knobs impacting application’s performance or health.
-The issue is not having developers identify what needs to be done but quickly anticipating issues based on the right factors, making a decision, executing the decision, and validating it.
+AI should be aware and have more control on the knobs impacting application performance and health.
+The issue is not having developers identify what needs to be done, but quickly anticipating issues based on the right factors, making a decision, executing the decision, and validating it.
 The majority of the time is spent in the last 2 steps due to complex interdependencies between infrastructure and application performance.

 Now, the key is to make AI augment the end-to-end DevOps experience.
 There is no shortage of metrics and data in cloud native applications.
-In fact there is a better chance using containers to streamline resources and have any developer define application or service key performance indicators.
+In fact there is a better chance using containers to streamline resources and allow developers to define application key performance indicators.

 We are closer than ever to the brighter future of cloud computing!

 We are bringing this vision to life!
-Join our waitlist to try the end-to-end experience AI powered cloud experience! http://bit.ly/GoodbyeDevOps
+Join Magalix for free to try the end-to-end AI powered cloud experience! http://bit.ly/GoodbyeDevOps